Contents

 Introduction

-Often when programming in Cuda, there is a need to view what a kernel’s PTX/SASS might look like and CudaPAD helps with this.
-There might be a need to view PTX/SASS for debugging, understanding what’s happening, to squeezing a little more performance out of a kernel, or just for curiosity.
+Often when programming in CUDA, there is a need to view what a kernel's PTX/SASS might look like and CudaPAD helps with this.
+There might be a need to view PTX/SASS for debugging, understanding what's happening, to squeeze a little more performance out of a kernel, or just for curiosity.
 To use the application, simply type or paste a kernel in the left panel and then the right panel will display the corresponding disassembly information.
-Visual informational aids like visual Cuda-to-PTX code matching lines, PTX cleanup, WinDiff, and quick register highlighting are built-in to help make the PTX easily to follow.
+Visual informational aids like visual CUDA-to-PTX code matching lines, PTX cleanup, WinDiff, and quick register highlighting are built-in to help make the PTX easy to follow.
 Other on-the-fly information is also displayed like register counts, memory usage, and error information.

 With any piece of code, there are often several ways to perform the same thing.
 Sometimes, just modifying a line or two will lead to different machine instructions with better registers and memory usage.
 Have fun and make some changes to a kernel in the left window and watch how the PTX/SASS changes on the right.